practicalli/spacemacs/work-in-progress.md

 Functions

 Function refers to the thing that you are calling when you hit a key or series of keys.
-For example j in normal modeis mapped to the function evil-next-line.
+For example j in normal mode is mapped to the function evil-next-line.
 In elisp these usually look like strings of hyphenated words. spc spc opens helm M-x and lets you search for functions by name and execute them.
-Note that functions may also be refered to as sexps (symbolic expressions).
+Note that functions may also be refereed to as sexps (symbolic expressions).
 Buffers

 Buffers are like tabs in your browser.
 You open them from files on your computer instead of from the internet, and they stay open until you close them.
 Hit spc b b to see a searchable list of your open buffers, and recently opened buffers. spc b B opens a list of buffers organized by major mode. spc b d deletes the buffer you are currently in.
 As you can most the spc b commands are related to buffers.
 But buffers arent necessarily just files you open, they can also be generated by emacs (like the helm mini buffer (spc b b) you use to search buffers) to do useful things.